-However, if you are looking for a fast and lightweight environment to publish a single fragment shader, OneShader may be the right tool.
+However, if you want a fast and lightweight environment to publish a single fragment shader, OneShader may be the right tool.
 Adjustable uniforms may be an interesting feature, and I hope that all the artificial restrictions of OneShader will stimulate your creativity.

-Dittytoy is not my first hobby project :) Previously, I also made these toy projects:
+Dittytoy is not my first hobby project :) Previously, I also made these creative coding playgrounds:

 - Dittytoy (blog post)